-Alongside the use of Cruiser SB treated seed, it is a condition of use that usual robust BASIS recommended herbicide programmes must be adopted by growers and their agronomists to minimise the number of flowering weeds in treated sugar beet crops to reduce the risk of indirect exposure of pollinators to neonicotinoids.
+Alongside the use of Cruiser SB treated seed, it is a condition of use that robust BASIS recommended herbicide programmes must be adopted by growers and their agronomists to minimise the number of flowering weeds in treated sugar beet crops to reduce the risk of indirect exposure of pollinators to neonicotinoids.
 This applies in treated fields only (NOT next to or around sugar beet field drilled with Cruiser SB seed).

 BBRO will issue Advisory Bulletins to all growers clarifying the herbicide conditions of use requirement for effective weed control in the sugar beet crop, particularly emphasising that this requirement does not include areas outside or next to the crop such as field margins.
-This will also be re-emphasised in the BBRO winter technical events for agronomists and growers in February/March 2022.
+This will also be re-emphasised in the BBRO winter technical events for agronomists and growers in February/March 2023.

 As is standard practice in the sugar beet sector weed control must be carried out in accordance with recommendations from a BASIS qualified agronomist.
 Guidelines and further information are also provided in the grower facing BBRO Reference Book.
-The 2022 Reference Book has an expanded section on weed control to provide further information.
-This is sent out to all growers February 2022 in hard copy and is also available on the BBRO website.
-Recognising weed control can be challenging in sugar beet, with the loss of some key herbicides in recent years, BBRO commissioned a 6-page technical feature in the February 2021 Beet Review, pulling in expertise from three industry experts on weed control to help growers.
-Sugar Beet Review, Feb 2021, Vol 89, No.1, P 16-21 - Weeds Feature
+The 2022 Reference Book had an expanded section on weed control to provide further information.
+The 2023 Reference Book Revised Edition contains updated product tables (Crop Protection Options 2023, correct as of 1 January 2023) and has been posted to all growers and is also available on the BBRO website.
+Recognising weed control can be challenging in sugar beet, with the loss of some key herbicides in recent years, BBRO commissioned a 6-page technical feature in the February 2021 Beet Review, pulling in expertise from three industry experts on weed control to help growers Sugar Beet Review, Feb 2021, Vol 89, No.1, P 16-21 - Weeds Feature.
+An update on available chemistry was also provided in the January 2022 Beet Review, Sugar Beet Review, Jan 2022, Vol 90, No.1, P16-18.

-The key basics of weed control are also covered in Brilliant Basic 3: Keep your plants growing strong, don't get your spray mix or timing wrong, growers will be reminded of this again in 2022.
+The key basics of weed control are also covered in Brilliant Basic 3: Keep your plants growing strong, don't get your spray mix or timing wrong, growers will be reminded of this again in 2023.